Private Collection of German Silver

 During formal banquets hosted by the Hanover family, such pieces were placed on side tables adorned with towering displays of silver that could reach more than twenty feet in height.
 While the uppermost platters in such a presentation would have been largely decorative, the functional pieces near the bottom were accessible for use.
 The fountains held water, which was used either to rinse glasses or to cool the beverages stored in the basins below.

 Divorced from such elaborately staged displays, the vessels are today impressive for their simple yet monumental shapes and powerful decorative ornaments.
 The forms were based on ancient vessels while the friezes of gadroons and acanthus leaves around the bases and tops were inspired by classical architecture.
-Other ornamentation, such as the lion-head handles and the horse and unicorn finials, was derived from royal insignia.
+Other ornamentation, such as the lion-head handles and the lion and unicorn finials, was derived from royal insignia.
 These imposing vessels hint at the grandeur and ceremony that characterized royal feasts in eighteenth-century Germany.